-Carey-Ann Burnham, Associate Professor of Pathology and Immunology, Washington University, St. Louis School of Medicine
+Associate Professor of Pathology and Immunology, Washington University

 While Couturier is thinking about the work ahead of him, it is the work he has accomplished thus far that has earned him recognition from his peers.
 Colleagues nominate candidates.
 “He is well respected and has contributed greatly to field of diagnostic microbiology,” says Michael Loeffelholz, PhD, D(ABMM), director of the Clinical Microbiology Laboratory at the University of Texas Medical Branch.
 He notes the visibility of Couturier’s contributions through high-impact publications, presentations at national conferences, committee contributions, and relevant input in listserv forums.